Since 2014

 Rota invites readers in with the first sentence of his overview, stating ''The ballpoint pen's limitations dictate a certain style of drawing'', but he fails to outline what those 'certain styles' are ('approach to' drawing, by the way, might better describe what Rota is stating).
 Rota writes often about his own perceived limitations of ballpoint pen lines, seemingly ignorant of the one decisive quality: halftone lines.
 Lines of varying weight are the one thing which many artists using ballpoints as a medium have mastered to great effect.
 Pressure on the pen, texture of the paper.
 Rota got closer to explaining to me, after the fact, points he confusingly explained in the book.
 Chief among them is his debatable insistence that ballpoint pens have ''a highly limited expressive range'' even as the art he presents proves the contrary.
 Space spent quoting the Futurists — a niche art history with manifestos requiring advanced art education to decipher — should've been balanced with attention to other less lofty dynamics unique to ballpoint pens which go unmentioned.
 Worthy of at least passing mention is the fact that ballpoint usage, even for some who now master the medium, grows not only out of convenience (pen ubiquity) but of necessity (poverty).
 Countries like the Philippines, where ballpoint pens are the only art supply many can afford, are hotbeds of ballpoint artistry.
 Art is not only a phenomena of art school; it is also a call of the wild.

 The redeeming quality of The Art of Ballpoint is the quality artwork of featured artists Rota introduces; the key word being introduces.
 With the exception of a few familiar names — Shane McAdams, Carine Brancowitz, et al — ballpoint aficionados who have followed the medium for some time (me) will perhaps find themselves wondering 'who the heck are these people'?
 To be sure, the artwork presented is inarguably top notch and worthy of attention, but Rota's eye for art doesn't fully clear him of what some might see as bias in his choice of artists, many for whom little publicity exists to warrant inclusion into a book documenting a medium with major practitioners whom themselves have yet to receive adequate recognition.
 In providing so much space to his choice of artists, Rota's book about ballpoint pen art becomes a book about these artists' ballpoint pen art, with just enough of a history lesson to establish that othershaveusedballpointpenstoo.
 In explaining what seemed to me a very New York-centric selection of artists, Rota states ''The artists in this book come from countries ranging from the U.S., South Korea, France, Spain, Taiwan, and Germany''.
 Maybe so, but 'New York City' appearing so prominently in the end-credit contact list of contributing artists contradicts that.
 Reading through the texts provided for all featured artists, in fact, one can fairly easily discern a kind of six degrees of separation tying artists to the same New York art institutions — chiefly School of Visual Arts.
 Contributors from countries cited by Rota have passed through those institutions, or now call New York home.
 When questioned about his criteria for choosing artists, Rota cites aforementioned space limitations and preferences which suited his direction. ''Many other artists equally or more significant are not mentioned in the book, sadly,'' Rota explains in hindsight, ''I would love to create a volume two of this book and collect all of the artists that did not make it into this collection.''
-Rota adds, disappointedly, ''Some artists didn't respond to emails, some were just uninterested in the project,'' barriers which also affect coverage in The Ballpointer
+Rota adds, disappointedly, ''Some artists didn't respond to emails, some were just uninterested in the project,'' barriers which also affect coverage in The Ballpointer.

 Still, with such an abundance of artists who are actively and exclusively using ballpoint pens, Rota instead allots many pages to sketchbook drawings done in ballpoint pen and, as noted often in the accompanying texts, many contributors are painters whose ballpoint pen usage is mostly relegated to their sketch books.
 Rota refers to it as a trend he was interested to spotlight, ''one popularized in the illustration world by James Jean,'' Rota informs us. ''This style of drawing is hugely popular in the illustration world and has inspired a young generation of exclusively ballpoint pen sketchbook illustrators.
 James's technique was taught by the illustrator Joo Chung, who had a number of students that went on to work exclusively in ballpoint in their sketchbooks.
 Some of his students were Mu Pan and Jean Pierre Arboleda.''
 Joo Chung, who, Rota informs me ''taught a class called 'drawing from the imagination' at SVA'', and Mu Pan are both featured in The Art of Ballpoint.
 Again, proximity; both are SVA alum and both are listed as New York artists.